dylanlavon/CENG-5931/README.md

 ### Firstly, ensure you have the prerequisite python packages before running any of the scripts.

+Ensure you run this from within the root of the repository.

 ```
 pip install requirements.txt
 ```